mnot/I-D/httpbis-retry/draft.md

 # Background {#background}

 ## Retries and Replays: A Taxonomy of Repetition {#retry_replay}

 In HTTP, there are three similar but separate phenomena that deserve consideration for the purposes of this document:

-1. **User Retries** happen when a user initiates an action that results in a duplicate request being emitted.
+1. **User Retries** happen when a user initiates an action that results in a duplicate HTTP request message being emitted.
 For example, a user retry might occur when a "reload" button is pressed, a URL is typed in again, "return" is pressed in the URL bar again, or a navigation link or form button is pressed twice while still on screen.

-2. **Automatic Retries** happen when an HTTP client implementation resends a previous request without user intervention or initiation.
+2. **Automatic Retries** happen when an HTTP client implementation resends a previous request message without user intervention or initiation.
 This might happen when a GET request fails to return a complete response, or when a connection drops before the request is sent.
 Note that automatic retries can (and are) performed both by user agents and intermediary clients.

-3. **Replays** happen when the packet(s) containing a request are re-sent on the network, either automatically as part of transport protocol operation, or by an attacker.
-The closest upstream HTTP client might not have any indication that a replay has occurred.
+3. **Replays** happen when the underlying transport units (e.g., TCP packets, QUIC frames) containing a HTTP request message are re-sent on the network **and** appear to be separate requests to the downstream server, either automatically as part of transport protocol operation, or by an attacker.
+The upstream HTTP client might not have any indication that a replay has occurred.

-Note that retries initiated by code shipped to the client by the server (e.g., in JavaScript) occupy a grey area here; however, because they are not initiated by the generic HTTP client implementation itself, we will consider them user retries for the time being.
+Note that retries initiated by code shipped to the client by the server (e.g., in JavaScript) occupy a grey area here.
+Because they are not initiated by the generic HTTP client implementation itself, we will consider them user retries for the time being.

-Also, this document doesn't include TCP-layer loss recovery (i.e., retransmission).
+Also, this document doesn't include transport layer loss recovery (e.g., TCP retransmission).
+This is distinguished from replays because the transport automatically suppresses duplicates.

 ## What the Spec Says: Automatic Retries {#spec}